 If you're getting hits but not conversions, you're missing an essential piece of the puzzle.
 It's your job to find out why.
 Like any problem, it’s fundamental to get to the root issue and try to address it.

-First, you gotta have traffic — and if you don’t, you gotta know how to generate it.
+It helps to have traffic — but if you don’t, you gotta know how to generate it.

-But let’s say you are naturally blessed with this beautiful thing called traffic; one of the most frustrating dilemmas a marketer can find himself having is having the traffic, but not having the conversions.
+This, generally speaking, takes time & money.
+One of the most frustrating dilemmas a marketer can find him or herself in is having the traffic, but not having the conversions.

-While the quote above remains true, there’s usually an explanation for everything, and sometimes it’s just a matter of finding out what’s wrong before you can address & fix it.
+While the quote above remains true, there’s usually an explanation for everything, and sometimes it’s just a matter of finding out what’s wrong first before determining a fix.

-Luckily for you, we have 6 simple questions that we think you should ask yourself to help direct your success in achieving more conversions.
+Luckily for you, we have 7 questions that we think you should ask yourself to help direct your success in achieving more conversions.